cal-itp/data-infra/docs/publishing/sections/8_ckan.md

 ### Publish the data!
 If you are using dbt-based publishing, the `publish_exposure` subcommand of `publish.py` will query BigQuery, write out CSV files, and upload those files to CKAN.
-Either create an Airflow job to refresh/update the data at the specified frequency, or do it manually.
-You can use flags to execute a dry run or write to GCS without also uploading to CKAN.
+[An Airflow job](https://o1d2fa0877cf3fb10p-tp.appspot.com/dags/publish_open_data/grid) refreshes/updates the data at a specified frequency, or the publication script can be run manually.
+By default, the `--no-publish` flag is set, executing a dry run.
+You can also write to GCS without uploading to CKAN by manually entering an arbitrary bucket destination.

-The publish script supports referencing `gs://` paths for the manifest; by default, the script will read the latest manifest in GCS uploaded by an Airflow job.
+The publish script supports referencing `gs://` paths for the manifest, which is used to determine which tables and columns to publish; by default, the script will read the latest manifest in GCS uploaded by the `dbt_run_and_upload_artifacts` Airflow job.
 You may also choose to run dbt models and/or run the publish script locally; these operations can be mixed-and-matched.
 If you are running `publish.py` locally, you will need to set `$CALITP_CKAN_GTFS_SCHEDULE_KEY` ahead of time.

 By default, the script will upload artifacts to GCS, but will not actually upload data to CKAN.
-In addition, the script will upload the metadata and dictionary files to GCS for eventual sharing with Caltrans.
+In addition, the script will upload the metadata and dictionary files to GCS for eventual sharing with Caltrans employees responsible for the open data portal.
 ```bash
 $ poetry run python scripts/publish.py publish-exposure california_open_data --manifest ./target/manifest.json
 reading manifest from ./target/manifest.json